Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 10: Improved Error Handling

-# 80. Centralizing our error handling to a helpers package
+# 81. Using our ClientError and ServerError helper functions